Azure/azure-sdk-for-js/documentation/writing_tests.md

 - Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
 Also avoid locking the main thread until the resource responds.
 - The resources created in the tests should be unique.
 Running the same test in parallel, multiple times, should not break them.

-You can read more recomendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).
+You can read more recommendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).

 ### CI configuration files